-Before actually visiting it, I held in my mind the Scotland of films and stories: a rainy, windswept land inhabited by huge, mashing men with meaty forearms and thick brogues.
+Before actually going there, I held in my mind the Scotland of films and stories—a rainy, windswept land inhabited by huge, mashing men with meaty forearms and brogues.
 The Scotland that greeted me, however was far less brooding.
 It was conversely: warm, bright and emerald green.
-A vertical landscape of crescendoing hills, roads tipping up and up and serpentine lochs flecked with misty isles, stone cottages and of course, castles ...
+A vertical landscape of crescendoing hills, roads tipping up and up and serpentine lochs flecked with misty isles, stone cottages and of course, castles.

-We started off in Glasgow, hopping off the train at bustling Glasgow Central and heading to the west end for a stroll in Kelvingrove Park—lush gardens and grassy knolls that sprawl beneath the Harry Potter-ish spires of Glasgow University.
-At Stravaigin we ate haggis and drank pints, then found our way to Oran Mor, an eclectic, old bar that was once a church.
-Later, it was downtown for nightcaps with local host, Henry and talk of travel and literature at the stylishly spare Old Hairdresser’s ...
+We started off in Glasgow where, we hopped off the train at bustling Glasgow Central and headed to the west end for a stroll in Kelvingrove Park—a spread of gardens and grassy knolls beneath the Harry Potter-ish spires of Glasgow University.
+At Stravaigin, we ate haggis and drank pints and from there, found our way to Oran Mor, an eclectic, old bar that was once a church.
+In the evening, it was downtown for nightcaps with local host, Henry and talk of travel and literature at the stylishly spare Old Hairdresser’s ...

 GLASGOW IN PHOTOS

-From Glasgow we drove north on A82, King Creosote on the stereo and me—grimacing and shouting sporadically as I maneuvered a right-hand drive manual through roundabouts.
-(I eventually got the hang of it.)
-In less than an hour we arrived at Trossachs National Park where we caught our first glimpse of Loch Lomond, its shores brimming with swimmers, picnickers, people dining at the outdoor cafe or in line for ice cream.
+From Glasgow we drove north on A82, King Creosote on the stereo and me—grimacing and swearing as I maneuvered a right-hand drive manual through the endless roundabouts.
+In less than an hour we arrived at Trossachs National Park where we caught our first glimpse of Loch Lomond, its shores brimming with swimmers, picnickers, and people dining at the outdoor cafe or in line for ice cream.
 As we surveyed the pleasant scene, we knew there was only one thing to do—rent a speed boat.

 Thirty minutes and £80 later, we motored out of the cove, dodging the Queen’s swans, paddle boaters and kayakers, staying carefully aligned between the buoys that guided us into open water.
 When we had cleared the shallows, Aidan gleefully slammed down the throttle and we hurtled across the lake's shimmering surface, flanked on either side by steep, grassy slopes, houses scattered like toys at their feet and the solid shadow of Ben Lomond rising in the distance.

 “You can stop off at any island you like,” the rental agent had said.
-“Just be sure and secure the boat.”
+“Just secure the boat.”

-And so we cut the motor and drifted towards a small isle encircled by trees; a living room for ducks and invisible songbirds twittering from the tops of gnarled branches.
-I struck out across a floor of springy moss, camera in hand, drawn by the forest's symphony of creaks and rustles …
+And so, we cut the motor and drifted towards a small isle encircled by trees; a living room for ducks and invisible songbirds twittering from the tops of gnarled branches.
+I struck out across a floor of springing moss, camera in hand, drawn by the forest's symphony of creaks and rustles.

 LOCH LOMOND IN PHOTOS

-North of Loch Lomond the contours of the land intensified, painting themselves into the sunset as we drove further up A82.
-We veered off at Glen Etive, a scenic spot tucked like a pop-up postcard between golden hillocks.
-Below the road, a series of waterfalls thundered into a bubbling stream that cleaved the rocky valley.
+North of Loch Lomond, as we drove further up A82, the contours of the land painted themselves into the sunset.
+We veered off at Glen Etive (below), a scenic spot tucked like a pop-up postcard between golden hillocks where, a series of waterfalls thundered into a bubbling stream that cleaved rocky earth.

 THE HIGHLANDS IN PHOTOS

-Editor's Note: Special thanks to Henry for the hospitality and convo and Aidan for the navigating, boat driving and superior taste in music.
+Editor's Note: Special thanks to Henry for the hospitality and convo and Aidan for the navigating, boat driving, poetry, and exquisite taste in music.